ConSynSys-Technologies/fns-template-app/views/README.md

-# Integrating FNS with Shadow DOM
+# Overall (install, integrate, run)

-This guide explains how to integrate styling inside a Shadow DOM environment, while preserving full theme support and popper-based component behavior.
+This guide explains how to integrate styling inside a Shadow DOM environment, while preserving full theme support and popper-based component behavior and how to deal with the dependencies.

 This project structure helps prevent style conflicts between the main application and FNS applications by isolating styles within the Shadow DOM.
 It allows for better control over rendering and visual consistency across environments.